mrciolino/wiki-backup/timeline.md

   - [The Ice Castle of Bahryst](/Events/the-ice-castle-of-bahryst)
 - The party returns to Kaltrosar Bay (I dont remember why, i think this ends with it burning down again).
 - Achilles joins the party.
 He tries to steal their dicks so the party kills him.
 They bring him back to life and then he joins after settling down.
+- The party decide to investigate the devastated landscape they previously saw after drawing a card from the deck of many things.
+- The party use Dio to travel to the location of the devastated landscape they saw after draeing a card from the deck of many things.
+Upon arrival, they come upon the ancient red dragon Inferno who was awoken from his centuries of slumber when thr party drew the card.
 - [The Infinite Library Dimension](/Events/the-library-dimension)
 - The party seeks out Bazzalt, the third Bazz brother.
 They find him in the mountains near Inferno's rest.
 They use the memory device obtained from Rathwing to show Bazzalt everything that happened during the adventure so far.
 - After joining up with Bazzalt, the party journeys to Hastow to search for Darmuth's phylactery and investigate any Illithid activity.